-December 6, Day 1: Arrival in Cali.
+April 7, Day 1: Arrival in Cali.
 Upon arrival at Alfonso Bonilla Aragón International Cali Airport (airport code CLO), you will be met by a representative of our ground agent and transferred to our hotel in Cali.
-Participants should plan to arrive no later than the late afternoon since we plan to start tomorrow at around 6:00 a.m.
+Participants should plan to arrive this afternoon since we plan to start tomorrow at around 6:00 a.m.
 The trip begins this evening with a get-acquainted meeting followed by an early dinner.
 Some participants may wish to arrive early in Cali or Bogotá.
-Bogotá, Colombia's bustling capital city of more than seven million, is signatured by red-tile roofed buildings and mountains all around.
+Bogotá, Colombia's bustling capital city of more than seven million, with its signature by red-tiled roofs and mountains all around.
 Past participants have opted to arrive early and spend a day or two here before beginning our tour.
 The short flight from Bogotá to Cali is about an hour.

 There are many activities in Bogotá including the Botero Museum; the stunning Gold Museum, which boasts an exquisite array of pre-Columbian gold artifacts in beautiful displays; numerous striking cathedrals; and nearby birding at sites such as the Monserrate Mountain and the El Dorado marshes, both within the city limits.
 The views of the imposing Eastern range of the Andes will be spectacular from almost anywhere in the city.
 Upon request, VENT will be happy to assist with hotel reservations for early arrivals.